Wow! I didn’t realize I’d been gone for almost three months.

 I could have easily said “Oh yeah, well worry about your own before talking to me about mine,” but I knew his was geniune concern.
 He said it kindly and told me he worried about my health.
 Right now, he’s having multiple health concerns, some of which are from him being a former smoker and others are exacerbated by his weight.
 As a parent, he wanted me to avoid problems later.
 Thankfully, I never smoked, so I didn’t have that to kick.
 I can thank asthma for me never wanting to smoke.

 Second, my husband.
 On Sunday morning about two weeks ago, he asked me how I decided what ring I wear on my left ring finger.
 He’d noticed I’d changed them around.
 Because of my weight gain over the past several years, I haven’t been able to wear my wedding ring with any consistency.
 During my pregnancy with Katelyn, he bought me a (fat) ring so I could at least look married and as a token of his love and devotion to a woman who temporarily looked like she’d swallowed an inflated beach ball.
 (I called it a fat ring, he didn’t.)
-After a moment, he asked if the (fat) ring fit and I said no. At that point, he asked me what he can do to help me because he “was worried about me.”
+After a moment, he asked if the (fat) ring fitted and I said no. At that point, he asked me what he can do to help me because he “was worried about me.”
+Of course, I’d love to go to the Gema & Co website and pick myself a gorgeous ring that would fit perfectly, but the reality is that it probably wouldn’t fit me after a few weeks, so there is no point even asking him for that.
+Instead, I have to go without one.

 I have to give him props to even approaching the subject.
 Consider the position he’s in.
 He’s with a woman who’s obviously overweight and appears to be climbing up the scale.
 He watches, hoping she’ll make the changes on her own.
 She doesn’t.
 What does he do?
 Sit quietly in fear of asking about her weight at all or say something and risk a potential meltdown and/or adult tantrum?